Blog · Analysis · Last reviewed June 23, 2026

 The practical lesson is sober: do not wait for a theatrical singularity.
 The political reality is already changing through partial mergers, platform dependencies, agentic workflows, synthetic intimacy, automated administration, and belief systems shaped by machine-generated language.

 The question is not whether cyberpunk came true.
-The question is whether we can still see the machinery now that we live inside its metaphors.
+The question is whether we can still see the machinery now that we live inside its metaphors, and whether institutions can make that machinery inspectable enough to govern without turning governance itself into another opaque machine.

 Sources